alliancecan/Cloud-Survey-Data-Analysis-/README.md

 This repository is intended for the analysis of survey results that were collected between January 16th and February 13th, 2023.
 The survey received responses from over 500 researchers across various academic disciplines in Canada.

-A summary of the findings will be shared with the community in Spring 2023.

 # Reproduce this work:
 **To reproduce this work** run the script "Final_Alliance_Cloud_Script_20230503.R" in folder "Script", and make sure to re-specify the project's directory.